Reviewed by Vicky Davis, FNP

 Most modern SSRIs have the fewest side effects of any antidepressants, and it’s rare for severe side effects to occur during antidepressant treatment.

 However, there are some side effects that you should be aware of, including sexual side effects and minor side effects that may affect your quality of life.
 We’ve covered these in more detail in our full guide to the common side effects of SSRIs.
+It is important for you and your healthcare provider to discuss when and how to discontinue your medication as well as if you should go back on antidepressants or if another treatment plan is better for you.

 If you’re concerned that you might be affected by major depression, it’s important to talk with a mental healthcare provider as soon as you can.